SDB:NVIDIA drivers

 | x11-video-nvidiaG05 | package | 470.223.02-59.1 | x86_64 | nVidia Graphics Drivers

-If you are going to install CUDA later, then you must use latest driver version (G06 as of Feb, 2024).
+If you are going to install CUDA later, then you must use the latest driver version (G06 as of Feb, 2024).

 YaST (for Leap and Tumbleweed)